ds-oliveira/dataframe_column_identifier/README.md

 - select_columns_KBest :

-  Returns the name of the Pandas DataFrame columns which are selected based on the KBest.get_support method's output.
+  Returns the names of the Pandas DataFrame columns which are selected based on the KBest.get_support method's output.

   ```dfci.select_columns_KBest(X, kbest_get_support_output, verbose=1)```